Hilda & Preston Davis Foundation - Guidelines

 Screening Process

-• All applicants must be an approved tax-exempt non-profit organization as defined by the Internal Revenue Service.
+• Each applicant must be an approved tax-exempt non-profit organization as defined by the Internal Revenue Service, or an organization exempt from such registration.

-• Larger grants require a Grant Agreement Contract to be signed before payments can be made.
-These grants also require progress reports at least annually (though the Board encourages all grant recipients to provide feedback).
-The Foundation has a sample report that any grant recipient can consider using for this purpose (see here).
+• Larger grants may require a Grant Agreement Contract to be signed before payments are made.
+These grants also require progress reports, at least annually.
+A

-• Of particular interest to the Foundation are organizations that promote partnerships and collaborative efforts among multiple groups and organizations.
+• Of particular interest to the foundation are organizations that promote partnerships and collaborative efforts among multiple

-• The Foundation encourages pilot initiatives that test new program models.
+groups and organizations.
+The foundation occasionally provides grants for pilot initiatives that test new program models.

 • Priority will be given to requests that show specific plans for funding beyond the present.